📺Monitor

 Select a metric type:

-Response relevancy: Measures how well the response answers the question
+Response relevancy: Checks how well the response answers the user's question.
+Higher scores mean better alignment with the query.

 Choose the evaluation method (is less than, is greater than, or equals to)